Science for Active Management Program

 We welcome student interns from Western Indian Ocean nations interested in attachment positions within MPAs in Kenya and Tanzania.
 Please contact us via email and let us know where you would like to work and for how long.
 We do not have existing funding to support interns, but can help point you to potential funding sources and link you with agency contacts in nations of interest.

-Students from non-WIO nations, we encourage you to contact our partner program Frontier (link here) in Tanzania.
-Frontier has excellent field opportunities to work with the Mafia Island Marine Park.
-There are also some opportunities for non-WIO students to assist with SMART Seas remotely by helping with data entry and analysis, SMART Seas correspondence, database development, and web support.
+There are also some opportunities for international students to assist with SMART Seas remotely by helping with data entry and analysis, SMART Seas correspondence, database development, and web support.
+We can accept international students interested in volunteering on site, but do not have housing accommodation.

 Graduate students (masters or PhD) are welcome to contact us about opportunities to engage with SMART Seas MPAs and fishing communities.
 Our current needs are for social science assessments and for studies on mangroves and coastal forests.